liquity/bold/README.md

 ### Using `lastGoodPrice` if an oracle has been disabled

 If an oracle has failed, then the best the branch can do is use the last good price seen by the system.
 Using an out-of-date price obviously has undesirable consequences, but it’s the best that can be done in this extreme scenario.
-The impacts are addressed in this issue [LINK to known issues section]
+The impacts are addressed in the [known issues section](#known-issues-and-mitigations).

 ### Protection against upward market price manipulation